Cobra Gold: Overview

-Cobra Gold was first held in 1982 and has improved coordination between the armed forces of the United States and Thailand in both hostile military and humanitarian efforts.
+Cobra Gold was first held in 1982 in an effort to improve coordination between the armed forces of the United States and Thailand in both hostile military and humanitarian efforts.

 As of 2021, Cobra Gold has several different activities that highlight regional security and effective regional crisis responses.
 The first is the Combined Arms Live-Fire Exercise (CALFEX), in which live ammunition is aimed at predetermined targets as troops advance and close in on their target.
 A Command Post Exercise (CPX) is when military officers engage in computerized war games, disaster relief, or humanitarian missions over several days.
 An Amphibious Exercise (AMPHIBEX) combines ship-to-shore movement capabilities, with vertical envelopment between the Royal Thai Armed Forces and U.S. military, with allied forces dependent on operational developments.

 In 2020, Cobra Gold introduced landmine reduction operation and introduced U.S. Marine Corps F-35B Lightning II fighter aircraft and the high mobility artillery rocket system (HIMARS).

 Cobra Gold expanded to include 27 nations as of 2021, including Indonesia, Japan, Malaysia, Singapore, South Korea, and other South Asian and Pacific Ocean countries.
 China was admitted to Cobra Gold exercises for the first time in 2015, although Chinese military forces were only allowed to participate in humanitarian assistance training.
 Most nations participate in Cobra Gold as observers rather than as participants.
 In 2020, these countries participated in the exercise: